moves-rwth/stormpy/doc/source/doc/building_dtmcs.rst

 Storm can be used to translate a model description e.g. in form of a prism file into a Markov chain.

 Here, we use Stormpy to create the single components, to build a DTMC without parsing a model description.
-We consider the previous example of the die.
+We consider the previous example of the dice.

 .. seealso:: `01-building-dtmcs.py <todo /examples/building_dtmcs/01-building-dtmcs.py>`

-In the following we create transition matrix, the state labeling and the reward models of a DTMC.
+In the following we create the transition matrix, the state labeling and the reward models of a DTMC.
 First, we import stormpy::

     >>>	import stormpy

 Transition Matrix
 =====================
 We begin by creating the matrix representing the transitions in the model in terms of probabilities.
 For constructing the transition matrix, we use the SparseMatrixBuilder::

     >>> builder = stormpy.SparseMatrixBuilder(rows = 0, columns = 0, entries = 0, force_dimensions = False, has_custom_row_grouping = False)

 Here, we start with an empty matrix to later insert more entries.
 If the number of rows, columns and entries is known, the matrix can be constructed using these values.

 For DTMCs each state has at most one outgoing probability distribution.
-Thus, we create matrix with trivial row grouping where each group contains one row representing the state action.
+Thus, we create a matrix with trivial row grouping where each group contains one row representing the state action.
+In :doc:`building_mdps` we will revisit the example of the die, but extend the model with nondeterministic choice.

-We specify the transitions of the model, by adding values to the matrix where the column represents the target state.
+We specify the transitions of the model by adding values to the matrix where the column represents the target state.
 All transitions are equipped with a probability defined by the value::

     >>> builder.add_next_value(row = 0, column = 1, value = 0.5)